Designers of Innovative Electronic Musical Instruments

 Interesting Controller Instruments

 New Electronic Musical Instruments

 By Roger Linn

-I've compiled a list of some of those that I like best--some shipping, some out of production, some currently in development and some unique ideas that may never ship.
-I've divided them into two categories--tuned instruments, intended for playing 12-tone notes and chords; and controller instruments, intended for controlling or conducting music or sound from existing sources.
-Click the two buttons at the upper left to learn about these innovative products.
+I've compiled a list of some of the ones I like best--some shipping, some out of production, some currently in development and some unique ideas that may never ship.
+I've divided them into three categories-- polyphonic multidimensional controllers, other tuned instruments (both intended for playing 12-tone notes and chords), and controller instruments (intended for controlling or conducting music or sound from existing sources).
+Click the buttons at the upper left to learn about these innovative products.

 In 50 years, what musical instruments do you think people will be playing?
 While keyboard, guitar and other contemporary instruments will likely still be in use, I'd be willing to bet that a few new ones will be popular.
 What will they be?
 I don't know, but I'd guess that they will contain ideas that first appeared in some of the designs shown on these pages.